jimbro1000/Dragon32Rev3/README.md

 The board is configurable between 32k and 64k ram addressing using jumper JP1.
 In most scenarios there is no reason to disable the 64k option.

+The upgrade to 256K needs the 4164s swapping for 41256s.
+The pre-bridged jumper at JP6 needs cutting.
+The optional components can then be fitted and should work without further alteration.

 ## Substitutions ##